Portland Homes & Real Estate

 It's easy to see why we are such a green city, not just because we are in the Pacific Northwest because of our close proximity to bodies of water.
 The Columbia River separates Southwest Washington from Oregon and the Willamette River runs north and south to the center of town.
 Toward the southern part of the city is Lake Oswego, connected by Oswego Creek to the river.
-You'll find dozens of waterfront estates, mansions, and luxury homes in Portland's most expensive neighborhoods by Portland's most popular home builders around the lake and Lakewood Bay.
+When moving to Portland, you'll find dozens of waterfront estates, mansions, and luxury homes in Portland's most expensive neighborhoods by Portland's most popular home builders around the lake and Lakewood Bay.
 There is also a variety of master-planned communities in Portland, for those who really want to take advantage of the amenities in the city.

 In downtown Portland, you'll find high-end condominium buildings overlooking the river with stunning views stretching to Mount Hood, one of our premier winter recreation destinations for vacationers and staycationers alike.

 The Willamette River flows north through downtown and serves as a natural boundary between East and West Portland.
 The Westside extends to the lap of the West Hills and features a denser, earlier developed community while the flatter, east side extends for roughly 180 blocks meeting the suburb of Gresham.
-You'll find historical homes on the side of the river, luxury properties, larger estates, and many bungalows and single-family homes while on the west side of the river in places like Beaverton, West Hills, and the Sylvan Highlands neighborhood, you'll find properties more spread out, higher-priced, and often properties with extensive views.
+You'll find historical homes on the side of the river, luxury properties, larger estates, and many bungalows and single-family homes while on the west side of the river in places like Beaverton, West Hills, and the Sylvan Highlands neighborhood, you'll find properties more spread out with a higher cost of living, and often properties with extensive views.
 Highway 26 runs west out of town connecting with Highway 6 to the ocean.

 Portland Community Amenities